CPM Calculator — Free Cost Per Mille Calculator for Media Planners (2026)

-Total number of ad impressions served
+Total number of ad impressions delivered.

 CPM (Cost Per Mille)